richardwillars/devlator-driver-lifx/README.md

 - Active Internet connection - Ethernet or WiFi (it uses HTTP to talk to the LIFX servers)

 ## Installation
-Navigate to the root of your Homebox installation and run
+Navigate to the root of your Devlator installation and run
 > npm install devlator-driver-lifx

 Relaunch devlator by re-running